Transplants may be

 Is characterized histopathologically by cellular infiltrate with or without vascular changes

 Accelerated rejection is also rare.
 Treatment is with high-dose pulse corticosteroids or, if vascular changes occur, antilymphocyte preparations.
-Plasma exchange, which may clear circulating antibodies more rapidly, has been used with some success.
+Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more , which may clear circulating antibodies more rapidly, has been used with some success.

 Acute rejection is graft destruction after transplantation and has the following characteristics:

-Occurs later, about 5 days after transplantation (because unlike hyperacute and accelerated rejection, acute rejection is mediated by a de novo anti-graft T-cell response, not by preexisting antibodies)
+Occurs later, about 5 days after transplantation, and unlike hyperacute and accelerated rejection, acute rejection is mediated by a de novo anti-graft T-cell response, not by preexisting antibodies

 Is caused by a T cell–mediated delayed hypersensitivity reaction to allograft histocompatibility antigens

 Is characterized by mononuclear cellular infiltration, with varying degrees of hemorrhage, edema, and necrosis but with vascular integrity usually maintained (although vascular endothelium appears to be a primary target)